Testing Generalizability in Causal Inference: Background

 \subsection{Frugal Parameterization}

 A frugal parameterization of an observational joint distribution, $P_{\ZbXY}$, factorizes the distribution into a set of causally relevant components~\citep{evans2024parameterizing}.
-This decomposition explicitly parameterizes the marginal causal effect, $P_{Y(x)}$ and builds the rest of the model around it.
+This decomposition explicitly parameterizes the marginal causal distribution, $P_{\Yx}$, or other lower dimensional causal distribution $P_{\Yx|\bm W}, \bm W\subset \bm Z$, and builds the rest of the model around it.
+Frugal models require that the three usual assumptions for causal inference (consistency, positivity, no unmeasured confounding) in addition to any additional regularity assumptions (further details can be found in Appendix A of \citet{evans2024parameterizing}).

 Let us start by first parameterizing the \textit{conditional outcome distribution} (COD), $P_{\YxIZb}$.
-Frugal models parameterize the COD in terms of the marginal causal effect, $P_{Y(x)}$, and a conditional copula distribution, $C_{\YxIZb}$.
-Here, $C_{\YxIZb}$ models the joint dependency between the marginal causal distribution and each of the univariate marginal covariate distributions, $\{P_{Z_i}\}_{i}$ such that:
+Frugal models can parameterize the COD in terms of the marginal causal distribution, $P_{\Yx}$, and a conditional copula distribution, $C_{\YxIZb}$.
+Here, $C_{\YxIZb}$ models the joint dependency between the marginal causal distribution and each of the univariate marginal covariate distributions, $\{P_{Z_i}\}_{i}$ such that

-where $C_{\YxIZb}$ is a copula distribution function (see Supplementary Material for further details on copulas) on the ranks of the marginal probability integral transform of the covariates:
+where $c_{\YxIZb}$ is a copula density function that parameterizes the dependence between $\Yx$ and the covariates.
+Multivariate copulas, particularly when parameterized using pair copula constructions or vine copulas~\citep{czado2022vine}, offer a rich flexible framework for modeling complex multivariate distributions, whilst also capturing (or allowing the user) to encode specific dependency constraints in the target data generating process.
+See \Cref{app:copulas} for further details on copulas and how they can be be fitted to real-world datasets.

-This leaves the distribution of the \textit{past}, $P_{\bm{Z}X}$, i.e. the covariate distribution and the propensity score.
-Note that we assume that all covariates are strictly pretreatment, i.e. $\bm{Z}$ cannot include any mediators.
-The past and the COD are variation independent, in the sense that they parameterize separate, non-overlapping aspects of the joint distribution~\citep{evans2024parameterizing}.
-This allows the past to be freely specified without affecting the conditional copula, nor the marginal causal effect.
+This leaves the distribution of the \textit{past}, i.e.~the covariate distribution and the propensity score.
+We assume that all covariates are strictly pretreatment, so $\bm{Z}$ does not include any mediators of the causal effect of $X$ on $Y$.
+If we use a conditional copula then the past and the COD are variation independent, in the sense that they parameterize separate, non-overlapping aspects of the joint distribution.
+This allows the past to be freely specified without affecting either the conditional copula, or the marginal causal distribution.